January Winter Hiatus

 The Carriage House Series is pleased to feature a wide range of both nationally-known and local poets.
 Readers include Gerald Stern, Mark Doty, Stephen Dunn, Alicia Ostriker, Patricia Smith, Taylor Mali, and Maria Gillan.
 Most readings include an open mic after the feature, and audience members are invited to share their poems.

-Please scroll to the end of this page for directions; and please take a moment to view our slideshows below (just click on the arrows in the center).
+Please scroll down for directions and our current calendar; and please take a moment to view our slideshows below (just click on the arrows in the center).

 Create your own video slideshow at animoto.com.